-The Women’s, Gender, and Sexuality Studies Program is headed by the director who works closely with an advisory board, comprised of the chairs (and co-chairs) of the following committees.
+The Women’s, Gender, and Sexuality Studies Department is headed by the chair who works closely with an advisory board, comprised of the chairs (and co-chairs) of the following committees.
 Membership on these committees is open to faculty, students, and staff of Wake Forest University and may include representatives not directly affiliated with the university, but whose work and interests intersect with ours.
 Our goal is to maintain a diverse and active cohort; we strive to include faculty from all disciplines at the Reynolda Campus, as well as representatives from all our professional schools.

 2. Research, Development, and Advancement